Andrews-Botchway/bucketlistapp/README.md

 This project showcases the design, development, and deployment of a full-stack serverless application on AWS.
 It integrates a **React frontend**, a **GraphQL API** for data handling, and multiple **AWS services** for authentication, storage, and hosting.

-Source code for my Bucket List App also found here in repo

 ---

 ## Steps Performed